CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q8: Are you still using CQE Challenge Sets in Sparring Partner?

+A8: No. All sparring after July 21, 2106 until CFE will take place using Challenge Sets that have passed CFE acceptance.

 Q7: We've noticed sparring is now occurring more often.
 Can we schedule constant sparring for our team?

 A7: No. Only one CFE infrastructure exists, and we must share this resource between all competitors and DARPA/CGC continuous readiness testing.
 DARPA/CGC will use all available infrastructure time to provide unscheduled sparring to competitors in a distribution that is fair and abundant as possible with the time remaining.